 (King 2021, p.
 93)

-Neither approach depicts the shapes of the landmass and oceans, nor does it introduce the precise locations of cities worldwide; instead, they divide the world into minor spheres consisting of cities.
-Comparing these spheres to distribution centers, Tao Hua associates this worldview with today’s logistics system.
-This comparison seems plausible because, on the one hand, by the tenth century, long voyages across the breadth of the Indian Ocean were replaced by shorter, segmented trips, from the Red Sea or Persian Gulf to Gujarat or Malabar, and from the Indian coasts to the Indonesian archipelago.
-In the Mongol era, the relay method still dominated maritime trade, while overland transportation had inherently operated through various intermediary stations.
+Neither approach depicts the shapes of landmasses or oceans, nor does it specify the precise locations of cities; instead, they divide the world into minor spheres centering around cities.
+Comparing these spheres to distribution centers, Tao Hua sees this worldview as analogous to today’s conceptualization of logistics systems.
+This comparison seems plausible because, on the one hand, by the tenth century, long voyages across the breadth of the Indian Ocean were replaced by shorter, segmented trips from the Red Sea or the Persian Gulf to Gujarat or Malabar, and from the Indian coasts to the Indonesian archipelago.
+In the Mongol era, the relay method still dominated maritime trade, while overland transportation inherently operated through various intermediary stations.

-On the other hand, while Mongol rule over most of Asia promoted international interactions and transportation development, facilitating travel from one place to another, sojourning abroad was also made easier.
-For the Muslim diaspora community, local metropolises of the nation where they resided for the long term were important.
-In my opinion, therefore, the spheres centered by al-ʿUmarī around the local capitals and encompassing local cities implicitly reflect a worldview of diaspora Muslims and sojourners.
+On the other hand, by promoting international exchanges and transportation developments that facilitated travel from one place to another, the Mongol rule over most of Asia promoted also made it easier for people to sojourn abroad.
+For the Muslim diaspora community, the local metropolises of the nations where they took up long-term residency were important.
+In my opinion, therefore, the spheres depicted by al-ʿUmarī around the local capitals and encompassing local cities implicitly reflected how diaspora Muslims and sojourners perceived the geography of the world.

-Notably, al-ʿUmarī shows a serious confusion of the locations of Khanbaliq and Qaraqorum, located in the west-north of the former.
-The first approach (33 little spheres) wrongly locates Khanbaliq in the east-north of Qaraqorum, while the chart (Figure 2) places the former even in the west-north of the latter.
-Moreover, al-ʿUmarī’s another approach, which regards Mecca as the center of the world and details the distances from other cities around the world to it, locates Mecca in the west-south of Khanbaliq and in the east-south of Qaraqorum.
+It is important to note that al-ʿUmarī appears to be rather confused about the locations of Khanbaliq and Qaraqorum, the latter being located to the north-west of the former.
+His spheres approach wrongly locates Khanbaliq to the north-east of Qaraqorum, while the chart (Figure 2) places the former to the north-west of the latter.
+Moreover, an additional approach developed by al-ʿUmarī’s, which regards Mecca as the center of the world and lists the distances of other cities around the world to it, locates Mecca to the south-west of Khanbaliq and in the south-east of Qaraqorum.

-Attempting to acquire updated information about Chinese geography, Mamluk authors were aware of the difficulty in accessing credible sources.
-Abū al-Fidāʾ attributed the challenge of updating Chinese geography to the absence of travelers (al-musāfirīn) from China to the Mamluk Sultanate, from whom Mamluk scholars could inquire for information.
-Nevertheless, while he mentions the identity of travelers particularly, he does not exclude the presence of informants of other identities.
-Furthermore, he immediately supplements a piece of updated information about West Lake (saykhū, Xihu 西湖) in Khansā (al-khansāʾ, namely Hangzhou), submitted by someone “who came to us from that country (namely China)” (waʿan baʿḍ man qadim ilaynā min tilka al-bilād).
-Without specifying who was, this individual could be a Mamluk subject, an inhabitant of the Yuan dynasty or a foreign migrant.
-Being a migrant, considered more likely than the former two possibilities, unfolds a scenario similar to that of al-ʿUmarī’s informants, discussed in the preceding chapter, while the former two possibilities remain unexplored.
-The following section will discuss the first one by delving into four Mamluk merchants, and the second, which seems least probable, is scheduled for later discussion.
+It must be mentioned that, in their attempts to acquire accurate and up-to-date information about Chinese geography, Mamluk authors were aware of the difficulties involved in accessing credible sources.
+Abū al-Fidāʾ attributed the challenge of updating Chinese geography to the absence of travelers (al-musāfirīn) from China to the Mamluk Sultanate, from whom Mamluk scholars could obtain the relevant information.
+Nevertheless, while he mentions the absence of travelers in particular, he does not exclude the presence of other types of informants.
+Furthermore, he immediately provides a piece of up-to-date information about the West Lake (saykhū, Xihu 西湖) in Khansā (al-khansāʾ, namely Hangzhou), submitted by someone “who came to us from that country [China]” (waʿan baʿḍ man qadim ilaynā min tilka al-bilād).
+This unnamed individual could have been a Mamluk subject, an inhabitant of the Yuan dynasty, or a foreign migrant.
+Since the last of these options is more similar to the profile of al-ʿUmarī’s other informants, as discussed in the preceding chapter, it is thus considered more likely.
+However, the former two possibilities remain hitherto unexplored.
+The following section will discuss the first of these by delving into four Mamluk merchants, while the second, which seems the least probable, is scheduled for later discussion.

 Mamluk Merchants and Yuan China